In this issue: • April 2009 Featured Excursion details

 Average daily walk: 6 miles.
 Longest walk: 9 miles.
 Somewhat hilly terrain.
 Walkers should carry a knapsack with water, extra clothing, raincoat, camera, etc.

 Cost: 1530 Euros per person, double room occupancy, 1680 Euros single.
 As of 20 November 1 Euro = US$1.25 (value subject to fluctuation).
 Includes six nights in comfortable accommodations, three meals a day, transportation within Italy and admission to selected historical sites.
 Air fare to Rome not included.
-Book by January 31, 2009 a $300 deposit will hold your space.
+Write to me for booking info – a $300 deposit will hold your space.
 Note: price is for rooms with bath.
 Palazzola also offers rooms without bath with a price reduction of 15 Euros per person per night (45 Euros for the three nights).

 A small silver lining to the financial meltdown is the 20% rise in the US dollar against the Euro compared to last summer’s low point.
 As of this writing, the Euro is at US$1.25, which is about where it was two years ago.
 Americans will find Europe more affordable in 2009 if the trend holds.